folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "They glorify scamming, you get chipped over this credit card" > Scamming

-* On a few tracks over the years, Kendrick has ointed out the destructive pattern of Black people using credit card scams to illegally get money to pay for their unhealthy consumption habits, addictions or desire to be lazy.
+* On a few tracks over the years, Kendrick has pointed out the destructive pattern of Black people using credit card scams to illegally get money to pay for their unhealthy consumption habits, addictions, or desire to be lazy.

   * *Baby wanna go back to school, but she need some help
   **Because it's hard trying to pay the bills** when you're by yourself